Friedenstag: Composition history

+6 horns, 4 trumpets, 4 trombones, bass tuba, timpani, percussion: (Bass drum, snare drum, tenor drum, tam-tam) and, strings (16,16,12,10,8).
+The onstage band contains Trumpet, glockenspiel, and organ.

 Performance history

 The opera was premiered at the National Theatre Munich on 24 July 1938 with Clemens Krauss conducting.
 The opera was performed often around Germany, with Adolf Hitler and other top Nazis attending a performance in Vienna on 10 June 1939, which formed part of the celebrations of Strauss' 75th birthday.
 Performances were halted soon after the start of the second world war.
 In May 1949, to celebrate his 85th birthday, there were simultaneous performances of the opera in Paris and Brussels, broadcast by French radio.
 In Germany, Friedenstag was revived in Munich in 1960 and in Dresden in 1995.
 Pamela Potter has performed a scholarly analysis of the pacifist and anti-war subtext of the opera.
 The work was given its United States premiere under the direction of Walter Ducloux at the University of Southern California in 1967.
 The first professional production in the US took place at the Santa Fe Opera on 28 July 1988 with a cast that included Richard Lewis, Alessandra Marc, and Mark Lundberg.